ogmarveler/NetSCAD-Tools/README.md

 #### Latest Updates to NetGenCAD
 ######
 **Version 0.2.0**
-* New solid added: Sphere.
+* New solids added: Sphere and Rounded Cylinder.
 * Added ability to create layers within custom objects.
 Layers allow for grouping of solids within the object, making it easier to manage complex designs.
 * Alpha channel support has been added for objects.
 * Improved UI/UX for better user experience.